 Our lawyers understand that an audit by an unemployment or workers’ compensation agency of a company’s use of independent contractors also may lead to legal challenges to a company’s tax and employee benefits practices, and vice-versa.
-When asked by clients to enhance their compliance with independent contractor laws, we examine the issues and propose compliance measures, including alternatives, in all related disciplines – labor/employment, tax, and employee benefits – using our proprietary “IC Diagnostics™” tools based on continually updated legal research of federal and the laws in all 50 states.
-Our practice is nationwide and, where applicable, we will work with lawyers in specific states.
+When asked by clients to enhance their compliance with independent contractor laws, we examine the issues and propose compliance measures, including alternatives, in all related legal disciplines – labor/employment, tax and employee benefits – using our proprietary “IC Diagnostics™” process, based on continually updated legal research covering federal law and the laws in nearly every state.
+Our practice is nationwide and, where applicable, we work with lawyers in specific states.

-Members of our practice group have conducted numerous seminars and presentations and written more than a dozen articles on misclassification liability, how to enhance compliance with laws permitting the use of independent contractors, and other matters of vital interest to organizations that make use of independent contractors, long-term temps and other types of contingent workers.
-We also have been quoted in the American Bar Association Journal and many other leading business and legal publications on the subject of misclassification of independent contractors.
+Members of our practice group have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.
+Our white paper, “How Companies Can Minimize the Risk of Independent Contractor Misclassification,” has been for many years, and remains, one of the most viewed legal resources on the subject of independent contractors available on the Internet.
+We also have been quoted in the American Bar Association Journal, The Wall Street Journal, The Washington Post, Bloomberg and Thomson Reuters publications, Fusion and many other leading business and legal publications on the subject of misclassification of independent contractors.

 The depth and breadth of Pepper’s Independent Contractor Compliance Practice Group is reflected in our list of representative engagements.